 6 of the best wine bars in Northants

-Whether it's a festive gathering, night out with the girls or a mid-week quickie, the wine bar is back.
+Whether it's a hot date, night out with the girls or a mid-week quickie, the wine bar is back.
 Put the world to rights over a sharing board and a bottle of some fabulous vintage.

 Ruby and Claret, Earls Barton